- Our customers have been hired by : * Foot Note

 Empathetic newly qualified nurse searching to get practical experience working on a ward.
 Solid educational background and a mission to provide high-quality care to patients, achieving first-class honours in a nursing degree.
 Specialises in creating meaningful connections between patients and assisting them no matter their ailment.

-Tacking work experience on a nursing CV
+Adding work experience to a nursing CV

 The work history section of your CV is what will take up most of the space, and is one of the first things employers will look at.
 This section is all about outlining any relevant work experience you have so your employer knows you’re up to the job.
 It’s important to format the information you include so that it fits with the job advertisement you’re applying for.